 Economic growth expectations for the next 12 months remained unchanged at -1.1%.
-Expectations for the unemployment rate 12 months ahead also remained unchanged at 10.9%.
-Consumers continued to expect the future unemployment rate to be slightly higher than the perceived current unemployment rate (10.5%), implying a broadly stable labour market.
+By contrast, expectations for the unemployment rate 12 months ahead decreased to 10.7%, from 10.9% in February.
+Consumers continued to expect the future unemployment rate to be only slightly higher than the perceived current unemployment rate (10.4%), implying a broadly stable labour market.
 The lowest income quintile continued to report the highest expected and perceived unemployment rate.
 (Labour market and economic growth results)